-- a) Visual & odour detection.
-The visual method is most successful during summer months when daylight is abundant and there is an absence of snow cover.
-Snow cover and reduced staffing levels significantly lower the probability of sighting pools of fuel or stained soils.
-The strong odour of fuel (and other Hazmat) can be an indicator of a spill (but every effort should be taken to limit exposure); - b) Fuel tank dipping.
+- b) Fuel tank dipping.
 This method of measurement provides data comparing actual with estimated consumption figures, which may indicate a spill occurrence; and - c) Remote monitoring.
 Alarms are sent to the NWSCC when fuel levels of indoor day tanks vary by more than the expected amount or fuel pumps operate with greater than expected frequency at unattended sites.
-Remote monitoring of bulk POL storage tanks at NWS sites is limited due to technological limitations; however, additional appropriate technologies for use in the Arctic environment are currently being tested.
+Remote monitoring of bulk POL storage tanks at NWS sites is not currently practiced due to technological limitations, however, when appropriate technologies become available for use in the Arctic environment they will be employed.